akeneo/pim-docs/cookbook/rule/add_custom_action_rule_engine.rst

         }
     }

 For our example we need to create an `ExistingAttributeValidator` that will check if the attributes provided in the rule file exist.
-It will raise a violation and skip the item in the case the attribute does not exist.
+It will raise a violation and skip this item if not.

 .. code-block:: php